 I’m a talkative introvert who loves God, All Things Crafty and Julia Child.
 When in doubt, I consider more prayer, more glue or more butter.
 A proud Michigan State Spartan, I solve many of the world’s problems while relaxing with a skein of yarn and a crochet hook.
 To ensure I’m never bored, I’m also owned by a couple of beagles.

 Why Creative Disciple?
 Well, Crafty Christian wasn’t quite what I was going for.
-I explore what it means to be a disciple, at the same time giving myself permission to express those discoveries in creative ways.
+Throughout these pages, I explore what it means to be a disciple, at the same time giving myself permission to express those discoveries in creative ways.

 Not that I have already obtained this or have already reached the goal, but I press on to make it my own, because Christ Jesus has made me his own.